-The most important thing when studying is to know which methods works the best for you whether it is tactile, visual or auditory or a combination of all three.
+When studying, determine which methods work the best for you, whether it is tactile, visual or auditory, or a combination of all three.

 • Struggle to sit down and concentrate